Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 // the tacit skills collection

-Five Claude Code skills for senior engineers making decisions alone — design reviews before the review meeting, postmortems nobody has time to run, decision memos that don't warrant an offsite but do warrant a shared doc.
+Design reviews before the review meeting.
+Postmortems nobody has time to run.
+Decision memos that don't warrant an offsite but do warrant a shared doc.
 Described in plain English.
 Structured as artifacts you can forward.

 curl -fsSL https://tacit.sh/install.sh | bash